Patrick Iturra, Asset/Investment Manager & Consulting May 25, 2023

 The Promise of Cryptocurrencies, Blockchain, and Tokenization

-Cryptocurrencies and Blockchain technology offer valid and potentially profitable investment opportunities.
+Cryptocurrencies and Blockchain technology offer good and potentially profitable investment opportunities.
 Despite the prevalence of Ponzi schemes, not all crypto-based initiatives are fraudulent.
 Blockchain, a decentralized and transparent ledger system, makes fraudulent activities harder to execute.
 Tokenization, often associated with real estate and blockchain, presents another promising investment avenue.
 Tokenization involves converting a real-world asset’s value into a digital token on a blockchain.

 You might also be interested.
 Real Estate Tokenization